Centre for Applied Criminology

 - the occupational health of criminal justice professionals.

-CAC’s impressive track record for research in a diverse range of subject areas has ensured the Centre’s involvement with countless high profile, innovative projects including the groundbreaking “Continuing Positive Change in Prison and Community” in alliance with the Good Vibrations project, which looked at the impact of the Arts in the criminal justice system; in this instance, the form of Gamelan music and how it could be used to rehabilitate offenders and equip them with new skills and a sense of community.
+CAC’s impressive track record for research in a diverse range of subject areas has ensured the Centre’s involvement with countless high profile, innovative projects.
+These include the ground-breaking “Continuing Positive Change in Prison and Community” in alliance with the Good Vibrations project, which looked at the impact of the Arts in the criminal justice system - in this instance, the form of Gamelan music and how it could be used to rehabilitate offenders and equip them with new skills and a sense of community.
+CAC also has well established links with HMP Grendon - the only prison in Europe to operate as a therapeutic community.

-Professor David Wilson (Director of CAC) works alongside two visiting Professors – Steve Frosdick and Michael Brookes – both of whom have distinguished professional backgrounds in policing and prisons respectively.
-For more information about research in this area, please contact: CACfirstname.lastname@example.org.
+Professor David Wilson (Director of CAC) works alongside two visiting Professors – Donal MacIntyre and Michael Brookes – both of whom have distinguished professional backgrounds in investigative journalism and prisons respectively.
+For more information about research in this area, please email: CACfirstname.lastname@example.org